Higher Degrees Scholarships

 Each year, the Australian Government Research Training Program provides scholarship funding to universities to support domestic and international Higher Degree Research (HDR) candidates.

-Australian Government Research Training Program (RTP) Domestic and International Stipend Scholarship applications have now CLOSED.
+Australian Government Research Training Program (RTP) Domestic and International Stipend Scholarship applications are now CLOSED.

 Under the administration of the Graduate School, Southern Cross University offers Higher Degrees by Research candidates the opportunity to apply for scholarships under the Australian Government Research Training Program (RTP).